GL.iNet Slate 7 (BE3600) review

 - GL.iNet travel router setup guide — step-by-step VPN, DNS and AdGuard Home configuration

-- Which network fits your threat profile? — how much router do you need?
+- Which network fits your profile? — how much router do you need?